Skip to content

 director@pawscoadoptions.org

-Dog training is a completely unregulated industry – anyone can call themselves a dog trainer, no credentials or education required.
-This can make it really difficult to choose a dog trainer!
 In addition, TV and social media often promote outdated and dangerous dog training methods, so new adopters understandably struggle to know what they should be looking for and what methods are supported by the latest scientific research.

 We’re here to help!
 In this resource:

-2. Free and low-cost resources
+• Free and low-cost self-directed resources

 Guide to choosing a trainer